 Improving public access to waterways is an amazing way to connect communities to nature, boost public health and encourage a conservation ethic.
 Unfortunately, there are few places in our region where it is easy to get on the water and enjoy those benefits.
 PEC has been working with partners to address this need.

-On August 14, Fauquier County’s second Rappahannock River kayak/canoe launch officially opened at the Rector Tract with a ribbon-cutting ceremony, offering county residents a new public access point to the state-designated scenic river.
+In August, 2021, Fauquier County’s second Rappahannock River kayak/canoe launch officially opened at the Rector Tract, offering county residents a new public access point to the state-designated scenic river.

 The effort is part of a broader goal to create an upper Rappahannock River water trail system, opening up public access to the Rappahannock River in Fauquier, Culpeper, and Rappahannock counties.
 Local studies have shown that river access is important for improving one’s quality of life, and in a 2017 Fauquier County Parks and Recreation Needs Assessment Survey, river access for boating, kayaking, and swimming was identified as the second highest priority for facility improvements, falling just behind greenway trails for walking, biking and hiking.